Table of Contents

 The Human Brain

 The human brain is located in the head and enclosed within the skull, which provides frontal, lateral and dorsal protection.
-There are only a few creatures without their brain.
-We cannot live without the brain, as it is mainly responsible for thoughts, interpretation and origin of control for body movements.
+There are only a few creatures without having a brain.
+We cannot live without the brain, as it is mainly responsible for thoughts, interpretation and control for body movements.
 It also functions as the coordinating centre of intellectual, sensation and the nervous system.

 The diagram of the brain is useful for both Class 10 and 12.
-It is one among the few topics having the highest weightage of marks and is majorly asked in the examinations.
-A brief description of the brain along with a well-labelled diagram is given below for further reference.
+It is one among the few topics having the highest weightage of marks and is frequently asked in the examinations.
+A well-labelled diagram of a human brain is given below for further reference.

 Structure And Function Of The Human Brain